PE Curriculum Area

 GCSE Physical Education

-This is a popular and highly successful examination course which the students may choose to follow at the end of Year Nine.
+This is a popular and highly successful examination course which the students may choose to follow at the end of Year 9.

 Marks are awarded for continuous practical assessment, from a wide range of sports.
-(48%).
+(30%) and a written analysis of performance coursework (10%).

 Some of the practical and coursework marks are moderated by an external examiner.